VAIL HIGH SCHOOL COURSES

 This Senior English class is designed to help students continue to gain understanding of the development, structure, and function of the English language through the study of world literature.
 Novels, plays, short stories, essays and poetry provide opportunities for expanding reading, writing, research, and problem solving strategies.
 Critical analysis of literature serves as the basis for written assignments.
 A research project prepares students for the transition to higher education and the world of work.

-AP English Language and Composition Grades 11-12 One Credit (Offered in 2020-2021) (Offered in alternate years with AP English Literature and Composition)
+AP English Language and Composition Grades 11-12 One Credit (Next Offering in 2022-2023) (Offered in alternate years with AP English Literature and Composition)

 This class prepares a student to take the College Board’s Advanced Placement English Language and Composition exam.
 Students will analyze and interpret works (focus on nonfiction) while identifying and explaining the authors’ use of rhetorical strategies and techniques.
 Students will write in a variety of genres and contexts, both formal and informal, employing appropriate conventions and moving through the stages of the writing process.

-AP English Literature and Composition Grades 11-12 One Credit (Next Offering in 2021-2022) (Offered in alternate years with AP English Language and Composition)
+AP English Literature and Composition Grades 11-12 One Credit (Offered in 2021-2022) (Offered in alternate years with AP English Language and Composition)

 This class prepares a student to take the College Board’s Advanced Placement English Literature and Composition exam.
 The students in this class read many pieces of literature from around the world.
 This course also has an extensive poetry unit.
 The students read, discuss, analyze, and create literature.
 Writing is normally a response to literature, but students also write research papers and creative pieces.